LLNL/serac/src/docs/sphinx/docker_info.rst

         1. Start by finding the ID of the new image.
 Run ``docker images`` and copy the ``IMAGE ID`` corresponding to the image in the ``seracllnl/tpls`` repository and with the tag that matches the desired compiler.
         2. Start an instance of the image interactively with ``docker run -u serac -it <IMAGE_ID_YOU_COPIED>``.
-        3. Clone the serac repository and run uberenv to create a new host config file.
-Copy this file into ``host-configs/docker`` in a serac repository on the host computer, replacing the hash at the beginning of the filename with ``docker``.
+        3. Clone the serac repository and copy the new host-config file into ``<serac repository>/host-configs/docker``, replacing the hash at the beginning of the filename with ``docker``.
+The host-config will exist in the previously created Spack install directory.
+For example, the clang@10 host-config is here but may have a different hash:
+           ``/home/serac/serac_tpls/clang-10.0.0/serac-develop/b1aad9e0aaea-linux-ubuntu18.04-ivybridge-clang\@10.0.0.cmake``
         4. In the Docker container, follow the standard build instructions (using ``config-build.py``), using the host-config generated in the last step.
 If the build does not succeed, do not go to the next step.
     #.
 In the original terminal, press Enter to upload the image to Dockerhub.